Baroreflex activation therapy

 Baroreflex activation therapy is an approach to treating high blood pressure and the symptoms of heart failure.
 It uses an implanted device to electrically stimulate baroreceptors in the carotid sinus region.
 This elicits a reflex response through the sympathetic and vagal nervous systems that reduces blood pressure.

 Medical uses

 Baroreflex activation therapy is used to reduce the symptoms of heart failure in patients who do not qualify for cardiac resynchronization therapy.

 Adverse effects

 In common with pacemakers, implantation of baroreflex activation therapy devices carries risks of bleeding, bruising and infection.

-The location of the electrode, on the carotid artery, carries a theoretical risk of disturbing plaque inside the carotid artery that in principle could cause a stroke, although protocols typically include scanning the artery for plaques beforehand, and such events appear not to have occurred in the systematic trials.

 High stimulation voltages can cause an appreciable sensation which can be unpleasant.
 In typical use the device output voltage is adjusted to below the level that causes unpleasant sensations.

 Devices

 Device development benefited from the related technology of pacemakers which have markedly reduced in size and increased in efficiency since their introduction in 1958.
 The falling cost of the fundamental technology that combines a long-lasting battery, stimulating electrode and a microcontroller in a single device, made it possible to create specialized devices to activate baroreceptors.
 Examples are the Rheos and the Barostim Neo systems.
 In 2019, the FDA awarded the BAROSTIM NEO® a Breakthrough Device Designation and approved the device for the treatment of heart failure.
 It is currently available in Europe and the United States.